GeXiaoguo/gexiaoguo.github.io/_posts/2016-08-03-Should ViewModel be Coupled with the View.md

 ---
 layout: post
-title: Is It Ok to Couple ViewModel with View
+title: ViewModel Should Be Coupled with The View
 ---
 Josh Smith had <a href="https://groups.google.com/forum/#!topic/wpf-disciples/P-JwzRB_GE8">a great post</a> on this topic and suggested allow ViewModel to be coupled with the View can bring a lot of benefits.
 Although he seems to be in the minority in the following discussions, I have to say that I agree with him completely.
-A lot of people seem to believe that having a View agnostic ViewModel is automatically a good thing.
-I think it should all boils down to benefit/cost analysis of the two approaches and value each plus/minus according to your project needs.

-The costs/benefits I can think of for each camp are listed below.

-Cost/Benefit of loosely coupled ViewModel
+From a MVVM purist point of view, a ViewModel should always be agnostic to the View.
+This purist view bring problems

- - complex xaml, mixed with dynamic behaviors(ValueConverters, MultiBindings)
+ - complex XAML, mixed with dynamic behaviors(ValueConverter, MultiBinding, Trigger)
+ - difficulty to cover behaviors in XAML by unit test
- - complex UI automation test cases to cover the complex view logic
+ - complex UI automation test cases to cover the complex XAML

- - able to switch view without affecting the ViewModel.
-How much this values to your project has to be evaluted.
+One argument I often here about using View agnostic ViewModel is that you will be able to switch the view without affecting the ViewModel.
+But how much value it has to your project has to be evaluated.
+I have never seen any project that requires switching XAML view.
+And I would challenge anyone to try reusing the same ViewModel for web and desktop UI.

-Benefit of a tightly coupled ViewModel

-- a much less lightweight View(e.g. reduce ValueConverters, easier to eliminate code behind)
-- less UI Automation testing
-- it is much easier to unit test ViewModel than UI automation testing the View.
-So, if putting view specific code( e.g. a visibility property) does not affect the unit testability of the ViewModel, it should be encouraged.

-The decision should be based on how much each point costs/values to your project rather than how well each camp fits your philosophical belief.
+Allowing ViewModel to be coupled with the View is practically applying MVP to MVVM.

+And to follow the Single Responsibility Principle, we can also separate the Controller from the Presenter/ViewModel and end up with [MVC+MVP+MVVM The Complete Solution](http://gexiaoguo.github.io/MVC,-MVP-and-MVVM/ "MVC+MVP+MVVM The Complete Solution").